Council for Christian Colleges and Universities: Services

-The CCCU provides programs and services for presidents and administrators, trustees, faculty, and students of member institutions.
+CCCU provides programs and services for presidents and administrators, trustees, faculty, and students of member institutions.
 These include many professional development opportunities, such as annual gatherings for its college and university presidents, and annual conferences for member Chief Institutional Development Officers; Communication, Marketing and Media Officers; Chief Enrollment Officers; Chief Financial Officers; Campus Ministry Directions, and other leadership development programs.
 Other member services include webinars, grant-making opportunities for scholarship and research, discipline specific forums, networking communities, a tuition waver exchange program, and an online career center.
 Members also receive access to the Council's biannual magazine called CCCU ADVANCE, as well as regular news updates, website resources on scholarship, and information related to Christian higher education policy and issues.
 In 2019 the Council launched an online consortium to allow participating schools to share online courses.